-- (i) the Strike Level and Call Level of the CBBCs; - (ii) the likelihood of the occurrence of a Mandatory Call Event; - (iii) the probable range of Residual Value (if any) upon the occurrence of a Mandatory Call Event; - (iv) the time remaining to expiry; - (v) the interim interest rates and expected dividend payments or other distributions on any components comprising the Index; - (vi) the liquidity of the futures contracts relating to the Index; - (vii) the supply and demand for the CBBCs; - (viii) the probable range of the Cash Settlement Amount; - (ix) the related transaction cost (including the Exercise Expenses, if any); and - (x) the creditworthiness of the Issuer.
+- (i) the Strike Price and Call Price of the CBBCs; - (ii) the likelihood of the occurrence of a Mandatory Call Event; - (iii) the probable range of Residual Value (if any) upon the occurrence of a Mandatory Call Event; - (iv) the time remaining to expiry; - (v) the interim interest rates and expected dividend payments or other distributions on the underlying Shares; - (vi) the supply and demand for the CBBCs; - (vii) the probable range of the Cash Settlement Amount; - (viii) the depth of the market and liquidity of the underlying Shares; - (ix) the related transaction cost (including the Exercise Expenses, if any); and - (x) the creditworthiness of the Issuer.

-The value of the CBBCs may not correspond with the movements in the level of the Index.
-If you buy the CBBCs with a view to hedge against your exposure to any futures contract relating to the Index, it is possible that you could suffer loss in your investment in that futures contract and the CBBCs.
+The value of the CBBCs may not correspond with the movements in the price of the underlying Shares.
+If you buy the CBBCs with a view to hedge against your exposure to the underlying Shares, it is possible that you could suffer loss in your investment in the underlying Shares and the CBBCs.

-In particular, you should note that when the Spot Level of the Index is close to the Call Level, the trading price of the CBBCs will be more volatile.
-The change in the trading price of the CBBCs may not be comparable and may be disproportionate with the change in the Index level.
-In such case, a small change in the Index level may lead to a substantial price movement in the CBBCs.
+In particular, you should note that when the Spot Price of the underlying Shares is close to the Call Price, the trading price of the CBBCs will be more volatile.
+The change in the trading price of the CBBCs may not be comparable and may be disproportionate with the change in the price of the underlying Shares.
+In such case, a small change in the price of the underlying Shares may lead to a substantial price movement in the CBBCs.